 All About Parliament

-c) The second reading of a Private Member’s Bill is decided on a free vote.
-Many of these topics are not in any case controversial.
+- The second reading of a Private Member’s Bill is decided on a free vote.
+Many of these topics are not controversial.
 However beyond this stage the Government has to find time for the Bill and can prevent it going further.